njlyf2011/ttf-arphic-uming-reactos/README.md

 # AR PL UMing for ReactOS Package

+See the original README file : [README.origin](README.origin) .

+The unmodified font source files are in the [master branch](https://github.com/njlyf2011/ttf-arphic-uming-reactos/tree/master).

 This is a package of AR PL UMing fonts for ReactOS.
-It is only supported for Chinese(PRC), Chinese(HongKong) and Chinese(Taiwan).
+It is only supported for Chinese (PRC), Chinese (HongKong) and Chinese (Taiwan).

 This font was developed by Arphic Technology Co., Ltd. in Taiwan.